lphansen/ClimateUncertaintySpillover/docs/sec1_Introduction.rst

 there substantial uncertainty about the economic inputs, but also about the geoscientific inputs.

-Drawing on insights from decision theory and asset pricing, :raw-latex:`\citet{BarnettBrockHansen:2020}` proposed a framework for assessing uncertainty, broadly-conceived, to include ambiguity over alternative models and the potential form of the misspecification of each.
+Drawing on insights from decision theory and asset pricing, Barnett et al (2020) proposed a framework for assessing uncertainty, broadly-conceived, to include ambiguity over alternative models and the potential form of the misspecification of each.
 In effect, they suggest methods for conducting structured uncertainty analyses.
 But their examples scratch the surface of the actual quantitative assessment of uncertainty pertinent to the problem of climate change.
 In this paper, we explore more systematically the consequences of uncertainty coming from both geo-scientific and economic inputs.

 Decision theory provides tractable ways to explore a tradeoff between projecting the “best guess” consequences of alternative courses of